EFI is a programme of the International Trade Centre, a joint agency of the United Nations and the World Trade Organization.

 You can explore all of our brands impact assessment reports by clicking here.

-The Ethical Fashion Initiative works with African designers to promote local fashion talent and develop the industry on the continent.
+The Ethical Fashion Initiative has worked for many years with African designers to promote local fashion talent and develop the industry on the continent.

 The Design Mentorship programme has helped to put Africa on the global fashion map, through exhibiting African design at top industry events, and mentoring and guidance from industry experts.

-Working with international fashion scouts, we have brought designers from the continent to events such as Vogue Fashion Night Out, Pitti l’Uomo, and AltaRoma.
+Working with international fashion scouts, we have brought designers from the continent to events such as Vogue Fashion Night Out, Pitti l’Uomo, Paris Fashion Week and AltaRoma.